shakfu/py-js/README.md

     ext.send(name, msg)
 ```

-The `api` module has a class called `PyExternal` which encapsulates some common behaviours such as get the name of the caller and having a bunch of useful methods which call the max api directly or indirectly via the external c code.
+This calls the `PyExternal` class which, in the `api` module, encapsulates some essential common functionality such getting a reference to the parent object and having a bunch of useful methods which call the max api directly or indirectly via external c code.

 ```cython
 cdef class PyExternal: